 As a name, fungal acne can be deceiving.
 While fungal acne can often have a similar appearance to acne vulgaris – whiteheads, blackheads, or pustules that are extremely common throughout puberty as hormones change – fungal acne has a different cause and therefore requires different treatment.
 When patients develop fungal acne, they often mistake if for acne vulgaris and try to treat it as such.
 But conventional acne treatments do not work on fungal acne and can actually make the condition worse.
 While there are many dermatology treatments available for fungal acne, it is important to receive the correct diagnosis from a dermatologist so your skin condition can be addressed effectively.

 Board certified dermatologist, Dr. Michele Green in NYC, has over two decades of experience in treating all types of acne.
 Once the proper diagnosis of fungal acne is made by Dr. Green, she can prescribe the most effective topical creams or oral anti-fungal medications.
 Dr. Green is recognized as one of the best clinicians in NYC and is consistently voted as one of the best dermatologists in New York by Castle Connolly, Super Doctors, and New York Magazine.
 She is an expert in acne treatment, acne scar prevention, the best skincare, and acne scar treatments.
-If you are suffering from acne breakouts, Dr. Green is here to help.
+If you are suffering from acne breakouts of any kind, Dr. Green is here to help.

 What is Fungal Acne?

 Fungal acne is a condition in which an overgrowth of yeast on the skin can lead to folliculitis, which is infection in the tiny hair follicles.
 This infection of the hair follicles leads to small lesions or red bumps.
-Fungal acne can appear anywhere on the body but occurs most commonly on the chin, forehead, side of the nose, arms, upper back, and shoulders.
+Fungal acne can appear anywhere on the body but occurs most commonly on the chin, forehead, hairline, side of the nose, arms, upper back, and shoulders.
 The condition is often also referred to as Pityrosporum folliculitis or Malassezia folliculitis, as it is an excess of Malassezia yeast that leads to the infection.

 What are the causes of fungal acne?